thiagocapuano/waves-documentation/en/waves-client/account-management.md

 # Account Management

-This section will discuss and show step by step instructions on how to set up a Waves account.
+This section will discuss and show step by step instructions on how to set up a Waves account and manage it.
 This account is needed to purchase and hold crypto tokens as well as Lease your Waves tokens.

 * [_**Account creation**_](account-management/creating-an-account.md)
 * [_**Account recovery**_](account-management/restore-an-account.md)